What is taiyaki? It’s fun, delicious & fish-shaped: recipe & more

-- In a bowl put in the flour, the baking soda and the baking powder, with your whisk, start stirring 2-3 times to make sure it is evenly mixed.
+- In a bowl put in the flour, baking soda, and baking powder.
+With your whisk, start stirring 2-3 times to make sure it’s evenly mixed.
 These will be your dry ingredients.

-- Add the 40g of sugar into the bowl.
-Stir 4-5 times, so everything is everywhere.
+- Add the sugar into the bowl.
+Stir 4-5 times, so everything is mixed thoroughly.

 - Lightly beat the egg in a separate bowl.

-- Add the milk to the beaten egg and mix well; it doesn’t matter if you take long, just do not overdo it.
+- Add the milk to the beaten egg and mix well.
+It doesn’t matter if you take long, just don’t overdo it.

 - Combine the dry ingredients with the wet ingredients.
-Do not overmix.
-You can do this by adding the wet ingredients by portions instead of the whole thing all at once that will be better.
+Don’t overmix.
+You can do this by adding the wet ingredients in portions instead of the whole thing all at once.
 You can put the batter in the refrigerator for about an hour.
 This will allow the flour to absorb the liquid, and it’ll be smoother.

-- Heat up your taiyaki pan and lightly oil it with a brush or if you have canned vegetable oil, spray it lightly and pre-warm over medium heat on your stove.
-(If you got the electric waffle makes, just add the oil.)
+- Heat up your taiyaki pan and lightly oil it with a brush.
+Or if you have canned vegetable oil, spray it lightly and pre-warm over medium heat on your stove.
+(If you got the electric waffle maker, just add oil.)